nephtrus/To-do-List/README.md

    Or use Live Server in VSCode for real-time updates

 📁 Project Structure

-todo-list-app
+todo-list-app/

--- index.html       // Main HTML structure
+├── index.html       // Main HTML structure

--- style.css        // All custom styles
+├── style.css        // All custom styles

--- script.js        // Application logic
+└── script.js        // Application logic

 🧩 Additional Notes
 All tasks are stored in the browser’s localStorage — no login or signup required.